 Students entering the program with significant previous research experience (e.g., completed an empirical research project as part of a Master's thesis) in Psychology or a related field should consult with their advisor to determine whether they should complete the FYP described above, or use the first-year project to begin work on their thesis research.
-All components of the FYP must still be completed, but the thesis prospectus may be completed before the FYP has been completed and approved, and the colloquium presentation and final paper can be treated as a progress report on the thesis project (e.g., results and conclusions sections are based on progress to date).
+All components of the FYP must still be completed, but the colloquium presentation and final paper can be treated as a progress report on the thesis project (e.g., results and conclusions sections are based on progress to date).